Arrive to Quito and overnight.

 This morning depart Quito driving along the Avenida de Volcanos towards the town of Shell.
 From here board a small plane towards Quehueri'ono, located a little over thirty minutes across magnificent rainforest panoramas!
 Upon arrival board a dugout canoe which takes you the rest of the way by river to the lodge.
 Keep your eyes open along the way to catch your first glimpse of the the jungle wildlife, including many unique birds.
 Set out on a short guided hike this afternoon to explore the rainforest around the lodge and enjoy dinner this evening.

-This morning you will set out with a Huaorani guide for a long nature hike into the forest.
+This morning you will set out with a Huaorani guide for a long nature hike into the forest to start your survival adventure.
 You will get to learn first hand the connection with the forest and animals that the Huaorani share.
 Learn how they hunt and use the forest's natural resources to sustain their health while living in the rainforest.
-You may even have time to enjoy a swim in the fresh river water before lunch.

-This afternoon you will visit the local Huaorani Community, Quehueri'ono.
+Arrive mid-day to the local Huaorani Community, Quehueri'ono where a welcoming lunch awaits you.
 Spend time interacting with the locals, watching the children play and communicating with these people who are so committed to preserving their homeland.
 You will have the chance to join them in some of their daily activities, as well as learn of their history as a people and myths that have been passed down for centuries.

 This evening, return to the lodge by canoe in time for dinner.